gammahazard/TimedQuiz/README.md

 Welcome to my timed quiz on JavaScript!

-Test your knowledge and see if you can beat others! (note: hi score display is being fixed)
+Test your knowledge and see if you can beat others! (note: hiscore not displaying initials, working on fix)

-                          *note: Styling coming soon*

 Upon clicking "Start Quiz" you will have 170 (one-hundred and seventy) seconds to answer 8 (eight) questions about JavaScript!
 - Every wrong answer given will deduct your timer by 10 (ten) seconds!